JanGerene/SmarsLab/README.md

 * sudo systemctl enable smars_lab
 * sudo systemctl start smars_lab

+Make sure that I2C is enabled on the Raspberry Pi. (raspi-config -> interfaces)

+## Usage
 contact the server by pointing browser to http://"ip adress smars":5000